-- Before servicing, disconnect all electrical power to furnace. - When servicing controls, label all wires prior to disconnecting.
-Reconnect wires correctly. - Verify proper operation after servicing. - Proper maintenance is most important to achieve the best performance from a furnace.
-Follow these instructions for years of safe, trouble free operation. - These maintenance instructions are primarily intended to assist qualified technicians experienced in the proper maintenance and operation of this appliance. - Always reinstall the doors on the furnace after servicing.
+- These maintenance instructions are primarily intended to assist qualified technicians experienced in the proper maintenance and operation of this appliance. - Always reinstall the doors on the furnace after servicing or cleaning/changing the filters.
 Do not operate the furnace without all doors and covers in place. - Verify the thermostat is properly installed and will not be affected by drafts or heat from lamps or other appliances. - To achieve the best performance and minimize equipment failure it is recommended that a yearly maintenance checkup be performed.
 At a minimum, this check should include the following items: